Home Activities: Early Childhood

 Messages from Ms. Adrian

 Watch the first video here, as Ms. Adrian shares a storytime favorite: “Zoom, zoom, zoom!”
-Find all the episodes so far at this playlist.
+Find all the episodes at this playlist.
 Be sure to look for other early childhood video programs on our YouTube Channel.

 Early Literacy Activity Calendar